Samsung first with an 8K TV in NZ - do you need it?

 There's also a 75-inch $16,000) and an 82-inch ($20,000) plus the ultimate to make sure the Joneses never keep up with you: a 98-inch 8K model for $80,000.

-They're all going to be in-store (including the 98-inch monster at a couple of Noel Lemming outlets) and ultimately it's in the eye of the beholder, so see if you can spot the difference between 4K and 8K.
+They're all going to be in-store (including the 98-inch monster at a couple of Harvey Norman outlets) and ultimately it's in the eye of the beholder, so see if you can spot the difference between 4K and 8K.

 Then, of course, there's only so much 8K demo footage of frolicking dogs you can watch.
 Are there any 8K broadcasts or steams or Blu-ray players or gaming consoles today?
 The short answer is nope, but they're on their way.